YimikaD/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that change the owner of the file
+Script that create an empty file called hello